FIVE MOST SURPRISING FINDS

 “Focusing on fatherlessness blames absent fathers instead of addressing the systemic racism that causes poverty, incarceration, and family disruption.”

-Both are true simultaneously, and pretending otherwise is intellectually dishonest.
+Both are true at the same time, and pretending otherwise is intellectually dishonest.
 Systemic racism is real.
 Mass incarceration is real.
 Employment discrimination is real.
 And none of those realities excuse an individual man from the obligation to raise his daughter.
 The structural barriers make family stability harder — which means it is more critical, not less.
-The daughter paying the developmental price for her father’s absence does not care whether the absence was caused by racism or irresponsibility.
+The daughter paying the developmental price for her father's absence does not care whether the absence was caused by racism or irresponsibility.
 She pays the same price either way.
 Name both causes.
 Fix both.

 The Depression That Nobody Sees